roeszler/filter-maintenance-predictor/README.md

 * The Training data
 * Dashboard Design

-The information for this process has been collected from the stakeholders as a Survey - [Business Case Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfIjxD0Ki9793LTQ2szr3-qWKXUsMbQS1AhM80BCAvltxmu4A/viewform) and individually summarized in the attached [Business Case Understanding document](https://docs.google.com/document/d/1PnWhRg7F-0idx_qIOnzNXumI0he5jXNLqjbDqvul9kY/edit?usp=sharing).
+The information for this process has been collected from the stakeholders as a Survey - [Business Case Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSfIjxD0Ki9793LTQ2szr3-qWKXUsMbQS1AhM80BCAvltxmu4A/viewform) and individually summarized in the attached [Business Case Understanding](https://docs.google.com/document/d/1PnWhRg7F-0idx_qIOnzNXumI0he5jXNLqjbDqvul9kY/edit?usp=sharing) document.

 ## Business Requirements
-In summary, from the above business case understanding process, stakeholders are interested in:
+From the above process, we confirm that stakeholders are interested in:
-1. Using a predictive model to **determine the current RUL** of any given filter (replaceable part).
+1. Using a predictive model to **determine the current Reaming Useful Life (RUL)** of any given filter (replaceable part).

-2. The solution should indicate the optimal time to change a replaceable air filter in RUL units.
+2. The solution should indicate **the optimal time to change an air filter**, in RUL units.
-    * Does it confirm the industry rule of thumb to replace at a 10% RUL zone or does the data indicate something else?
+    * i.e. Confirm the industry rule of thumb to replace at a 10% RUL zone is correct or does the data indicate something else?
-3. Where the optimal time is considered the cost benefit trade off between maximizing useful life and minimizing the risk of failure.
+    * Optimal time is considered the cost benefit trade off between maximizing useful life and minimizing the risk of failure.

-4. If a filter fails, or fails prematurely, which type of dust (cluster) does it belong to? and which factors could extend the filter's lifespan?
+3. If a filter fails, or fails prematurely, **which dust type cluster** does it belong to?

-    * **Understanding the patterns** from the filter degradation process to reveal the most relevant factors that influence the time that a replacement part will fail.
+4. **Understanding the patterns** from the filter degradation process to reveal the most relevant factors that influence the time that a replacement part will fail and **which factors could extend its lifespan**?

 #### As a Data Practitioner, we are additionally interested in:
 5. Making the most of the not-to-failure (right-censored) test data.